JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/documentation/index.md

 ~~~

 Of course you might want to tell Sphinx what language is the code block, to get the correct syntax highlighting.
+Sphinx uses [Pygments](https://pygments.org) for syntax highlighting, with `python3` is the default.
-`python3` is the default, but perhaps you want to show a JavaScript snippet.
+But perhaps you want to show a *JavaScript* snippet.
 Just put the language after the first triple-backtick, from the [list of languages supported by Pygments](https://pygments.org/docs/lexers/):

 ~~~